 The proposed development is considered long term with the consequence that any damage or destruction to geological strata and archaeological heritage within the affected area will be permanent.

 Cumulative Impact

 There currently exists a well-established mining footprint within a 50 km radius of the proposed development.
+The proposed development will be carried out on a landscape where mining activities is a common feature.

 Field Assessment